nlgreen/playlistify/README.md

 - skip initial spotify button
 - verify that song is in playlist after adding
 - Migrate system to use a single "processed" playlist instead of sifting through all of them to determine the state
+- Song loading indicator on processed songs, like the liked songs has
+- Remove songs from playlist (if accidently clicked)
+- Token refreshing
+- Add a new playlist